TregliaRaphael/CRSF-STM32f767-cubeMx-HAL/README.md

 For now, i'm able to send telemetry like GPS/Current/attitude ... and receive all needed from CRSF protocol to play.
 It receives channels and linkquality.

+I tested it on USART6 with 420k baud rate and circular mode DMA or tx and rx.
+If you used another board than f7, you should just change few includes from f7 HAL to yours like H7 or F4 for exemple

 #### To add in makefile:
 ```
 -DUSE_CRSF_LINK_STATISTICS \